 U.S Military Women Veterans

-U.S. Military Women Veterans (USMWV) is group founded in Thomasville, North Carolina to provide a supportive community for female Veterans and collectively address the unique challenges we face.
+U.S. Military Women Veterans (USMWV) is a group founded in Thomasville, North Carolina to provide a supportive community for female Veterans and collectively address the unique challenges we face.
 USMWV offers a safe space for women veterans to share experiences, connect with others who have served, and access resources that cater to their specific needs.

 Mission Statement: